OpenDroneMap/WebODM/README.md

 If you are getting a **MemoryError** while processing the images, make sure that your Docker environment has enough RAM allocated. http://stackoverflow.com/a/39720010

+If you are getting a `django.contrib.auth.models.DoesNotExist: Permission matching query does not exist.` after an update, try to remove your WebODM folder and start from a fresh git clone.

 Have you had other issues?
 Please [report them](https://github.com/OpenDroneMap/WebODM/issues/new) so that we can include them in this document.

 ### Add More Processing Nodes